-Jon Miller, another former A's broadcaster who was named this year's Ford C. Frick Award winner for his many years of local and national baseball announcing, is another big fan of King's on-air wizardry.
+Jon Miller, another former A's broadcaster who was named last year's Ford C. Frick Award winner for his many years of local and national baseball announcing, is another big fan of King's on-air wizardry.

-"He's the Tony Bennett of broadcasters," said the current ESPN and San Francisco Giants announcer.
+"He's the Tony Bennett of broadcasters," said the former long-time ESPN announcer.
 "They say Tony Bennett is the entertainer's entertainer.
 Bill is the broadcaster's broadcaster."